cjus/godir/README.md

 Godir is a fuzzy directory navigation tool that allows you to quickly navigate to directories based on a pattern.

-Very early in my career, I built a command line utility in C called `gd` - go directory that required me to navigate to directories based on a pattern.
+Very early in my career, I built a command line utility in C called `gd` - "go directory" that allowed me to navigate to directories based on a patterns.
 I've been missing that little tool ever since.
 So I rebuilt the tool in Rust.

 ## Installation